kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. Occipital sinus

 #### Answer: C. Cavernous sinus - *FALSE* = B. Inferior petrosal sinus - TRUE
+- Internal Jugular Vein (IJV)
+	- formed by union of *inferior petrosal sinus* and *sigmoid sinus*
+	- emerges from *jugular foramen*
+	- runs down caudally *within carotid sheath*

+#### Notes
 - The straight sinus usually runs into the left transverse sinus, which can also drain into the occipital and superior petrosal sinuses.
 The cavernous sinus receives drainage from the ophthalmic veins, sphenoparietal sinus, superficial middle cerebral vein and the basilar plexus.
 Subsequent drainage of the cavernous sinus is into the inferior petrosal sinus, although a large connection still exists to the superior petrosal sinus, running along the superior edge of the petrous temporal bone.
 - The superior sagittal sinus runs in the upper border of the falx cerebri and runs posteriorly to the internal occipital protuberance, where it usually deviates to the right to become continuous with the corresponding transverse sinus.
 The inferior sagittal sinus lies in the free lower margin of the falx cerebri.
 It joins the great cerebral vein to become the straight sinus, which usually becomes continuous with the left transverse sinus.
 The sigmoid sinus is continuous with the transverse sinus.

 - The petrosal sinuses drain the cavernous sinus.
 The superior petrosal sinus drains to the transverse sinus and the inferior petrosal sinus to the internal jugular vein.
-- The internal jugular vein is formed by the union of the inferior petrosal sinus and the sigmoid sinus on each side of the skull base, to emerge from the jugular foramen and run down caudally within the carotid sheath.

 ### Q14
-All of the following statements about _5-fluorouracil_ (5-FU) are correct, EXCEPT:
+All of the following statements about _5-fluorouracil_ (5-FU) are correct, **EXCEPT**:

-	A. It is indicated in the adjuvant treatment of rectal cancers - T
+	A. It is indicated in the adjuvant treatment of rectal cancers
-	B. It interferes with DNA synthesis by reducing the availability of thymidylic acid - T
+	B. It interferes with DNA synthesis by reducing the availability of thymidylic acid
-	C. It is used in the treatment of solid cancers - T
+	C. It is used in the treatment of solid cancers
-	D. It is an alkylating agent - FALSE
+	D. It is an alkylating agent
-	E. It inhibits pyrimidine rather than purine synthesis - T
+	E. It inhibits pyrimidine rather than purine synthesis

 #### Answer: B. It interferes with DNA synthesis by reducing the availability of thymidylic acid - *FALSE* = D. It is an alkylating agent - TRUE
-- 5-FU is commonly used in the treatment of colorectal cancers
+- 5-FU is commonly used in treatment of colorectal (and solid) cancers
-- It belongs to the group of antimetabolites and
+	- belongs to group of antimetabolites
 	- inhibits DNA synthesis accordingly by interfering with pyrimidine synthesis

 ### Q15
 Which statement is true regarding the _bladder_?

 	A. Sympathetic fibres cause relaxation of the detrusor muscle and contraction of the internal sphincter
-	B. In the male, the external sphincter lies above the prostate - F
+	B. In the male, the external sphincter lies above the prostate
-	C. It receives its blood supply from branches of the external iliac arteries - F
+	C. It receives its blood supply from branches of the external iliac arteries
-	D. It is entirely covered by peritoneum - F
+	D. It is entirely covered by peritoneum
 	E. The trigone is situated at the apex of the bladder

 #### Answer: A. Sympathetic fibres cause relaxation of the detrusor muscle and contraction of the internal sphincter - TRUE
 - The bladder is covered only on its upper aspect by peritoneum.
 Its muscular wall is formed by the detrusor muscle and it is lined by transitional epithelium.
 The triangular-shaped area at the bladder base, which lies between the two ureteric orifices, is the trigone.
 The detrusor muscle is supplied by parasympathetic fibres, which cause contraction, and sympathetic fibres, which cause relaxation.
 It has an internal sphincter formed by smooth muscle and an external sphincter, which lies below the prostate in the male.
 The blood supply comes from the superior and inferior vesical arteries, which are branches of the internal iliac artery.

-### Q16	- LEARN
+### Q16
 Which one of the following structures passes through the _foramen rotundum_ in the base of the skull?

 	A. Mandibular division of the trigeminal (CN Vc)
 	B. Maxillary division of the trigeminal (CN Vb)
-	C. Lesser petrosal nerve - F
+	C. Lesser petrosal nerve
-	D. Middle meningeal artery - F
+	D. Middle meningeal artery
 	E. Facial nerve

 #### Answer: B. Maxillary division of the trigeminal (CN Vb) - TRUE

-### Q17	- LEARN
+### Q17
 Structures entering through the _jugular foramen_ in the base of the skull include all of the following, EXCEPT:

 	A. Glossopharyngeal nerve (CN IX)